|

 Prices include postage by regular airmail.

-The fully built units are supplied
+The fully

-with battery ready to go, but no test leads are supplied.
+built units are supplied with battery ready to go, but no test

-All parts are prime spec, sourced from the original manufacturers.
-The box is
+All parts are prime spec, sourced from

-manufactured in Australia, and the PCB is also assembled in Australia.
+the PCB is also assembled in Australia.

 Questions?/Comments?
 EMAIL: david AT alternatezone DOT com